JSSatchell/HyperSearch/README.md

 When importing a .csv, all links will be added to the current repository.

-_NOTE: When adding new categories via .csv or .html if any imported category has the same name as an existing category, the links from the new category will not be visible._
+_NOTE: When adding new categories via .csv or .html if any imported category has the same name as an existing category, the links from the new category will not be visible.
+To get around this, rename the exisiting category before or after the import and the new category and its corresponding links will be revealed._

 [^ TOP ^](https://github.com/JSSatchell/HyperSearch#hypersearch)